 - Frozen shoulder

 - Relief from post asthmatic episode (working the intercostal zone)

 - Post-surgical rehabilitation

-If you have been experiencing chronic musculoskeletal pain, seek out an Orthopedic Massage practitioner.
+If you have been experiencing chronic musculoskeletal pain, seek out an experienced Massage practitioner.
 It can be the best massage you will ever experience, and relieve you of pain and discomfort.